Mercedes-Benz GLB Review & Prices

 But generally the interior quality is good and the design is sensible, with all of the controls exactly where you need them.

 Coming back to the infotainment system, it is very easy to navigate using the touchscreen that allows you to easily scroll through the different menus available.
-It can also be operated via a pad on the centre console and also one on the left hand side of the steering wheel, next to the volume and smartphone controls.
+It can also be operated via a pad on the centre console and also one on the left hand side of the steering wheel, next to the volume and smartphone controls and the fact that the GLB still has physical controls for the heating and air conditioning makes it much easier to use than some more modern SUVs.

-The upgraded sat nav system uses virtual reality to superimpose the live camera feed from the front camera with digital arrows, enabling improved clarity when on the move.
+The sat nav system uses virtual reality to superimpose the live camera feed from the front camera with digital arrows, one of the first ever systems to do this, and it still works well.
 The driver’s display can be personalised with a range of options, depending on what information you want at your fingertips.
 It might be navigation, audio or trip information – all are possible in the GLB.

 MPG, emissions and tax

 In the GLB’s engine range there are two petrols and two diesel choices.
-The petrol options are a 1.3-litre turbo with 163hp in the GLB 200 and the Mercedes-AMG GLB 35’s 2.0-litre turbo with 306hp.
+The petrol options are a 1.3-litre turbo with 163hp in the GLB 200.
+The sporty Mercedes-AMG GLB 35 with the 2.0-litre 306hp engine has been dropped.

 But you may opt for the fuel economy and driving range of a diesel.
 There, you have the choice of a 2.0-litre unit with 150hp that powers the GLB 200d or the GLB 220d’s engine of the same capacity but with 190hp.